Loving People, Transforming Lives, Glorifying God

 The Parish Church of Chalfont St Giles within the Benefice of Chalfont St Giles, Seer Green and Jordans

-Bells have been rung at Chalfont St Giles Church for 400 years and nowdays they are regularly rung twice on Sundays, thus maintaining the tradition.
-On request we are very happy ring the bells at your wedding or village events.
+Bells have been rung at Chalfont St Giles Church for 400 years and nowadays are regularly rung on Sundays, thus maintaining the tradition.
+On request we are very happy to ring the bells at your wedding or village events.
 Visitors are always welcome to come and see us at any of the standard ringing times, and if you would like to learn, we would be delighted to teach you.

-John Davidge is an experienced Bellringer with a great interest in teaching and bell maintenance , he is Tower Captain/Ringing Master and he also helps at Stoke Poges and Denham churches.
+John Davidge is an experienced bellringer with a great interest in teaching and bell maintenance.
+He is Tower Captain/Ringing Master and he also helps at Stoke Poges church.